Matthew725234/Python-projects/README.md

 # 🐍 Python Algorithms Collection

 Welcome to my Python projects repository!
-This space features optimized implementations of classic algorithms, focusing on efficiency, clean code, and data visualization.
+This space features implementations of classic algorithms and various projects in Python, focusing on linear and nonlinear optimization, euristic methods and more!.

 ---